 Everyone knows that there is so much suffering in the world because of lovelessness, lies, hypocrisy, envy, greed and egotism.
 Everyone who tries to be good tries to find a way out of this for themselves, and for those close to them.

 Jesus showed the way out very clearly: Each one of us should take a critical look at ourselves.
-God, the creator, laid his standards, our conscience, within each of us.
+God, the Creator, laid his standards, our conscience, within each of us.
 If we are ready to look for this standard, it is easy to know what is good and bad in our lives.
-If however, we act against this standard of God, then this standard gets distorted—even to the point that we call bad good, and good bad.
-This is a fact of each of our lives.
-No one can claim to have always acted completely righteously, uprightly, truthfully and selflessly—to never have had bad thoughts towards others or to have been indifferent towards them.
+If however, we act against this standard of God, then this standard becomes distorted—even to the point that we call what is bad good, and vice versa.
+This is a fact in each of our lives: no one can claim to have always acted completely righteously, uprightly, truthfully and selflessly—to never have had bad thoughts towards others or to have been indifferent towards them.
 Jesus was different.
 He claimed that he always acted in love (in God’s will):

 And he who sent me is with me.
 He has not left me alone, for I always do the things that are pleasing to him.
 (John 8:29)

 This meant that Jesus touched a sore spot, and clearly named the points where people acted against God’s standards.
 He did this so that people can live in love, unity and freedom together.
 The religious leaders of his day were especially hostile towards Jesus because of this.
 Even they, however, couldn’t find anything to accuse him of in what he had preached:

 But because I tell the truth, you do not believe me.
 Which one of you convicts me of sin?
 If I tell the truth, why do you not believe me?
 Whoever is of God hears the words of God.
 The reason why you do not hear them is that you are not of God.
 (John 8:45–47)